fmmr/plyglot/README.md

 - Two response styles: Standard and Poetic
 - Real-time communication using OpenAI's GPT models
 - Light and dark theme support with system preference detection
+- Typing indicators to show when responses are being processed
+- Voice input support with speech recognition (in supported browsers)
 - Clean and responsive UI

 ## Requirements